 “I’m terribly sorry, but you need to talk to him, preferably before we leave for Orean.”

 “I can hear you, you know.
 I don’t whine,” Roman said, appearing in the doorway with a stranger at his heels.
 He perched on the arm of Leandros’ couch before Leandros could get up.
 “How do you feel?
 How are the stitches?
 Are they healing alright?
 You’re being careful, aren’t you?
 What did Isobel say?”

 “Breathe, Roman,” Gareth said.

 Leandros cringed at the already-yellowing bruise on Roman’s cheek.
 He half-sat up and reached out to touch it before he realized what he was doing, then quickly folded his hands in his lap.
 “That doesn’t look pleasant.”

-Leandros closed his eyes.
+Leandros looked away.
 “Don’t do that.
 You didn’t deserve anything.
 I’m still angry with you, of course, but I shouldn’t have done that,” he said softly.
 He knew too well how the people closest to Roman were always hurting him.

-Leandros couldn’t meet his gaze, so he studied the bruise a moment longer and sighed.
+When he looked back, he found Roman staring at him with wide eyes.
+Leandros couldn’t meet his gaze directly, so he studied the bruise a moment longer and sighed.
 “It’s times like these I wish I was sapien.
-You all heal so quickly.”
+You heal so quickly.”

 Roman’s hand ghosted over the bruise.
-“It doesn’t feel like it.
+“I think that’s just me.
 How are your stitches?”